KisonHe/mcu_font_tool/README.md

 Go to [example](./example) folder for more info

+There is also a demo use in https://github.com/KisonHe/at32-gcc-template/, on branch mcu-font-tool-demo

 ## Why not lvgl's i18n tool
 - It helps you with the font managing.